 The use of electronic media does not change the importance of academic integrity.
 All materials obtained through research and used in academic work must be properly documented.
 Users must respect the rights of all copyright owners.
 Copyright is violated when one reproduces a work that is protected by copyright without first getting the author's permission.
 Installing unlicensed software is a serious violation of copyright law.
-Students who are using school-licensed software for specific courses or projects must uninstall the software at the conclusion of the activity.
+Teachers who are using school-licensed software for specific courses or projects must uninstall the software at the conclusion of the activity.

-Student Laptops
+Student Laptops and iPads

-- Laptops are NEVER to be left unattended unless they are properly secured in a designated storage area. - The school will determine when a student may or may not have access to his/her laptop. - Only the designated user of the laptop may use the laptop. - Any software or hardware that interferes with the educational use of the laptop must be removed.
-While on campus, only school-approved software may be used. - Students are responsible for their assignments under all circumstances. - Users may not deliberately damage or cause malfunction to any computer. - Food or beverages shall not be around your laptops. - Computers may not be used to make sound/video recordings without the consent of all those involved. - Sound must be turned off except when it is being used as part of a class. - Instant messenger and chat areas are not to be used unless directed by a teacher as part of a class.
+- Laptops are NEVER to be left unattended unless they are properly secured in a designated storage area. - The school will determine when a student may or may not have access to his/her laptop. - Any software or hardware that interferes with the educational use of the laptop must be removed.
+While on campus, only school-approved software may be used. - Users may not deliberately damage or cause malfunction to any computer. - Food or beverages shall not be around laptops. - Computers may not be used to make sound/video recordings without the consent of all those involved. - Sound must be turned off except when it is being used as part of a class. - Instant messenger and chat areas are not to be used unless directed by a teacher as part of a class. - Laptops and iPads must be stored properly and in their respective area. - Students and teachers must immediately report any damage administration.